About ACCESS Pegasus

 Use Open OnDemand instance at resource providers to install SSH keys and determine location allocation ID.

-Run Workflows on ACCESS
+Run workflows on ACCESS

 - Use Pegasus API in Jupyter Notebook or use our examples

-- Submit your workflow for execution
+- Submit your workflow for execution,

 - Use HTCondor Annex tool to provision pilot jobs on your allocated ACCESS resources